marcelooliveira/RoadToMicroservices/Part 02/Article/Article.md

 - If the list parameter is empty, the component must display an empty view
 - If the list parameter contains basket items, the component must display the default view

-#### Unit Testing Our View Component
+#### Unit Testing View Components

 Differently from partial views, view components allow testability.
 Just like any regular class, view component classes can be unit-tested.
-Let's add a new unit testing project to our solution:
+Let's add a new unit testing project to our solution.

+##### Adding a New Unit Testing Project

 Go to the File menu and select: New > Project > Test > xUnit Test Project (.NET Core)